locnnil/workshop/docs/how-to/use-sdkcraft.rst

-This is a practical how-to guide that takes you on a tour of the essential :program:`SDKcraft` activities.
+This is a practical how-to guide that takes you on a tour of the essential |sdk_markup| activities.

-Here, you will initialise, define, pack and publish an :ref:`SDK <exp_sdk>`: a set of hooks, interfaces and parts that is bundled into a single package, suitable for use with |project_markup|, the user-oriented CLI utility.
+Here, you will initialise, define, pack and publish an :ref:`SDK <exp_sdk>`: a set of hooks, interfaces and parts that is bundled into a single package, suitable for use with |sdk_markup|, the user-oriented CLI utility.
-The commands you're about to run cover most of your daily needs with :program:`SDKcraft`.
+The commands you're about to run cover most of your daily needs with |sdk_markup|.

 For more details, see the
 :ref:`reference <ref_index>` and :ref:`explanation <exp_index>` sections.